Luna264/gravitygame/README.md

 - settings (soon)

 ## thanks and credits
-made by tats and ameera for hack club's parthenon! thanks to everyone involved. any feedback or suggestions are greatly appreciated.
+made by tats and ameera for hack club's parthenon! thanks to everyone involved. any feedback or suggestions are greatly appreciated. we know it's trashy, we're sleep deprived.